computational-genomics-lab/STMAP/README.md

 After successful installation, close the current terminal.
-In a new terminal. source the bashrc file:  ``source ~/.bashrc``
+In a new terminal. source the bashrc file:  ``source ~/.bashrc`` One note of caution here is if your .bashrc file is already populated and is tuned to run some of our other pipelines, then clean it up before installing STMAP.
+It may interfere with the environment variables.

 All the third party tools installed using conda are available at $HOME/STMAP/ [default location] or the user specified location during the installation process.